Singapore – known for being incredibly clean, modern & the ban on chewing gum.

 Packages, Plans, Bundles & Offers – StarHub

-StarHub has four data-featured prepaid plans:
+StarHub has five data-featured prepaid plans:

 All StarHub plans can be activated by dialing *123#.